zarstensen/obsidian-latex-math/docs/CONTRIBUTING.md

 ### Python Environment

-Start of with running the `setup-dev-env` python script from the root directory.
+Start by running the `setup-dev-env` Python script from the repository root.

-This will set up a virtual environment with all the required prod and dev dependencies.
+This sets up a virtual environment with all required production and development dependencies.

 ```sh
 python setup-dev-env.py
 ```

-To use this development environment in Obsidian, go to the **LaTeX Math** settings in the vault this repo has been cloned to, and toggle the `Developer Mode` switch to on.
-Make sure to reload the vault after doing this.
+To use this development environment in Obsidian, go to the **LaTeX Math** settings in the vault where this repo has been cloned, and toggle the `Developer Mode` switch on.
+Reload the vault after doing this.

-The plugin should now use the python source files and the created virtual environment, instead of the auto installed `lmat-cas-client` binary.
+The plugin will now use the Python source files and the created virtual environment instead of the auto-installed `lmat-cas-client` binary.

-Any changes to the python source code requires reloading Obsidian to have any effect.
+Any changes to the Python source code require reloading Obsidian to take effect.

 ### Node Environment